haliaeetusvocifer/cinema-tickets/README.md

  `node index`

 Libraries and things used:
+- jest
+- jest extended
 - prettier
 - eslint
-- jest and jest extended
+- mocha
 - inquirer/prompt (for the demo code)